Holiday

 Top Trending Presidential Halloween Costumes You Should Know

 Did you know?
 The White House is decorated with pumpkins that are carved into glowing jack-o’-lanterns.
 At the White House, Halloween is held as a fun tradition, organized by presidential administrations for more than 60 years.
 First Lady Mamie Eisenhower was credited for hosting a Halloween party at the White House.
 She decorated the building for the celebration in 1958.
 Since then, Halloween celebrations have become an enjoyable tradition in the White House.
 Presidents and their first ladies will welcome children at the White House.
-They offer gifts to trick or treaters.
-If you are looking for some political Halloween costumes ideas, you should read the blog to get some inspiration to make your Halloween memorable.
+They offer gifts to trick-or-treaters.
+If you are looking for some political Halloween costume ideas, you should read the blog to get some inspiration to make your Halloween memorable.

-President Halloween Costumes
+Top Trending Presidential Halloween Costumes

 First Lady Mamie Eisenhower decked out the White House with goblins, broomsticks, skeletons, witches, and jack-o’-lanterns.
 Ever since, every president has hosted the Halloween celebration, like a tradition.
 Some people even started wearing president Halloween masks which are considered to be the dumbest Halloween costumes.
 Here’s how White House officials celebrate Halloween.